icon

 scale: 0.5

-Adjusting resource positions
+Adjusting resource positions (relation perspectives only)

 In relation perspectives, the layout engine places resources horizontally according to their relations and parent (context) resources.
 This results in resources generally flowing left-to-right: